the-value-of-art

 What persons consider to be valuable about artworks has often tracked what they take artworks to be.
 In the humble beginnings of the artwork, artworks were taken to be accurate representations of the world or to be a beautiful, skillful creation that may also have served religious or political functions.
 Towards the eighteenth century, in light of Baumgarten’s introduction of the term aesthetics, alongside Hume’s and Kant’s treatises, the artwork’s definition and value moved toward the domains of aesthetic experience and judgments of beauty.
 Autonomy became desired, and political or moral commentary was supposedly inimical to value qua art.
 Contemporary art has pushed back against these boundaries—with social, éthique, political messages and criticism being drawn back into our artistic assessments.

 Different artworks manifest different kinds of composite values.
-The philosopher of art’s task is to examine which values can appropriately be considered determinants of artistic value and, subsequently, what the value of art might be beyond these determinants.
+The philosopher of art’s task is to examine which values can appropriately be considered determinants of artistic value and, ensuite, what the value of art might be beyond these determinants.
 There is substantial disagreement about which, and how, determinants affect artistic value.
 Par conséquent, there is a vast catalogue of positions to which aestheticians subscribe, and the terminology can make it difficult to know who is talking about what.
 To provide some clarity to the reader in navigating this terminology and discourse, the end of this article includes an alphabetized summary of those positions.
 The various positions are cashed out in reference to mainly visual art, with some treatment of literature.
 Although some positions are easily transferred to other forms of art, some are not.

 Table des matières